Foix Reservoir

 It was built primarily to irrigate agricultural fields, as it is one of the few existing wetlands in the area.

-Its waters are not suitable for human consumption because they originate from the treatment plant in Vilafranca del Penedès.
+Fishing was forbidden here due to dangerous algae.

 In recent years, the Foix River has become much cleaner, and the reservoir's water level has remained high, allowing for the growth of typical wetland and riverside vegetation (bulrush, reed canary grass, black poplars, etc.).
 Gradually, the area has been established as an ecological reserve, serving as a refuge for a wide variety of wildlife.

 History

 The Foix reservoir was built in the early 20th century for agricultural purposes, mainly to irrigate vineyards in the area that had been heavily affected by Phylloxera pest.

 The dam was completed in 1936, and irrigation began in 1937.

 Flora

 The vegetation in the area is adapted to the Mediterranean climate, which is characterized by dry summers and porous soil that quickly absorbs rainwater.
 As a result, vegetation typical of xerophilous and calcicole communities is found here.

 The Foix reservoir area features shrubland such as maquis dominated by lentisk and dwarf palm.
 In shadier areas, holm oak forests can be found, while elsewhere there are pinewoods and oak shrublands common to Mediterranean climates.

 There is also riparian and freshwater vegetation, with ash trees, white poplars, and others scattered throughout.
 Reeds and riparian forests form a ring around the reservoir, complemented by pine forests surrounding the lake.